realliance/RiichiRoyale/README.md

 - `clang` (or [clang-10](https://packages.ubuntu.com/bionic/clang-10) if on Ubuntu < 20.04LTS)

+### On Windows

+Windows requires Visual Studio 2019, which can be found [here](https://visualstudio.microsoft.com/downloads/), and CMake, which can be found [here](https://cmake.org/download/)

 Clone the repository:

 ```
 git clone git@github.com:HartleyAHartley/RiichiRoyale.git
 ```

-Run the following commands within the project directory:
+Run the following commands within the project directory (note that these commands are for ):
 ```
 # Install python dependencies locally
 pip install --user -r requirements.txt